isomerpages/mindef-acice/index.md

   - infobar:
       title: Infobar title
       subtitle: Subtitle
-      description: ACan have 1 or more or non of these panels!!
+      description: Can have 1 or more or non of these panels!!
       button: Button text
       url: /faq/
   - resources: